PERSPECTIVES:

 The value of U.S.-EU trade (2023)

 Pharmaceuticals are a key pillar of U.S.–EU trade, making the sector especially sensitive to evolving U.S. tariff policies under the Trump administration.
-Branded drugs have so far escaped tariffs due to the balanced and strategic nature of transatlantic trade, but future levies remain a threat.
+When this blog was first published, branded drugs had largely escaped the first wave of reciprocal tariffs due to the balanced and strategic nature of transatlantic trade.
+Since then, the EU–US trade framework has changed materially, bringing pharmaceuticals more clearly into scope of tariff policy.
 This blog weighs manufacturing and tax benefits against risks like higher drug costs and reduced patient access.
-With legal challenges ongoing, the pharmaceutical industry must navigate a complex landscape shaped by trade, politics, and public health.
+With legal and policy uncertainty ongoing, the pharmaceutical industry must navigate a complex landscape shaped by trade, politics and public health.

-Earlier this year, President Trump reignited global trade tensions by introducing sweeping tariffs on foreign imports to rebalance trade and boost U.S. industry.
+In early 2015, President Trump reignited global trade tensions by introducing sweeping tariffs on foreign imports to rebalance trade and boost U.S. industry.
 A 10% baseline tariff took effect in early April, followed by reciprocal tariffs on “worst offender” countries, like the EU.
-While pharmaceuticals were temporarily spared, experts warned of potential price hikes and supply disruptions.
+While pharmaceuticals were temporarily spared at the time, experts warned of potential price hikes and supply disruptions.

 Legal challenges soon followed, with two federal courts ruling that Trump overstepped his authority under the 1977 International Emergency Economic Powers Act.
 However, the administration appealed, and temporarily reinstated the tariffs.
-Despite these setbacks, Trump still retains tariff powers under other statutes, including Section 232, which is currently being used to investigate pharmaceutical imports.
+Despite these setbacks, Trump still retains tariff powers under other statutes, including Section 232, which has been used to investigate pharmaceutical imports.

 As the case winds through the courts, businesses across sectors, especially those importing raw materials and pharmaceuticals, are left navigating uncertainty.
-While pharma may have escaped the immediate tariff hit, broader trade volatility could still disrupt supply chains and market dynamics.
+While pharma escaped the immediate tariff hit at the time of original publication, the EU–US trade framework has since changed the position, and broader trade volatility could still disrupt supply chains and market dynamics.

-Why were pharmaceutical products spared from reciprocal tariffs?
+Why were pharmaceutical products initially spared from reciprocal tariffs?

 Why pharmaceutical products were spared from reciprocal tariffs

-The U.S. has largely exempted pharmaceutical products from recent rounds of reciprocal tariffs.
-Several factors help explain this strategic decision.
+The U.S. initially largely exempted pharmaceutical products from the first rounds of reciprocal tariffs, although this position has changed as the EU–US trade framework has evolved.
+Several factors help explain this initial strategic decision.
 Unlike many sectors impacted by global trade disputes, the pharmaceutical industry operates within a uniquely balanced and interdependent global framework.

 Balanced Bilateral Trade

-One of the key reasons for excluding pharmaceuticals from tariff retaliation is the relatively balanced trade relationship between the U.S. and its major allies, including the EU.
+One of the key reasons for initially excluding pharmaceuticals from tariff retaliation was the relatively balanced trade relationship between the U.S. and its major allies, including the EU.
 Unlike other goods that contribute to significant trade deficits, pharmaceutical trade flows tend to be more equitable.

-This mutual reliance makes the pharmaceutical sector a poor target for punitive trade measures, as both regions have too much at stake.
+This mutual reliance initially made the pharmaceutical sector a poor target for punitive trade measures, as both regions had too much at stake.
+However, the later EU–US trade framework shows that this interdependence has not fully protected pharmaceuticals from tariff exposure.

 Strong growth prospects